fkhadra/react-contexify/README.md

 ## Installation

 ```
+$ yarn add react-toastify
+or
 $ npm install --save react-toastify
-$ yarn add react-toastify
 ```

-Include also the css file provided.
+You also need to include the css file provided.
 Otherwise it wont work as expected.

 ### Style Loader :